datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 other facts pertinent to the existence and amount of assets from which distributions to members might properly be paid.

-Section 9.4  Annual Reports.
-The annual financial statements of the Company shall be reported on by the Company as of the end of each Fiscal Year.
+<a name="section-9-4"></a>Section 9.4  Annual Reports.
+The annual financial statements of the Company shall be
+reported on by the Company as of the end of each Fiscal Year.
 A copy of the annual report shall be transmitted to the Members as soon as practicable after the end of each Fiscal Year.

-Section 9.5  Tax Returns.
-The Manager shall, as soon as practicable after the end of each Fiscal Year and on or prior to the applicable due date (including any applicable extensions), file a federal income tax information return and transmit to each Member a schedule showing such Member's share of each
+<a name="section-9-5"></a>Section 9.5  Tax Returns.
+The Manager shall, as soon as practicable after the end of each
+Fiscal Year and on or prior to the applicable due date (including any applicable extensions), file a federal income tax information return and transmit to each Member a schedule showing such Member's share of each